alpenlabs/Technical-Whitepaper/README.md

 <img src="figures/17.png" width="600"/>
 </p>

-_Figure 17: The L2 State Update Transaction Witness includes the `stark_proof` that will be verified by the Rollup Protocol and `new_L2_state_root` as commitment to the L2 state.
+_Figure 17: The L2 State Update Transaction Witness includes the `stark_proof` that will be verified by the Rollup Protocol and the `new_L2_state_root` as the commitment to the L2 state.
 The `compressed_block_data` provide data availability such that any rollup user can recreate the L2 accounts state tree to generate a Merkle proof for their unilateral withdrawal transaction or simply to verify valid state transitions in L2._

 **Update Inputs**